connergdavis/secure-ubuntu-server/index.md

 ```

 ### 2.2 Secure `sshd`
-The SSH configuration file.
+Secure `sshd` by editing its configuration file.
+There are two sections: suggestions by the guide, and suggestions by Mozilla InfoSec.

-*Note: See https://infosec.mozilla.org/guidelines/openssh#modern-openssh-67 for latest recommendations.*
+*Note: See https://infosec.mozilla.org/guidelines/openssh#modern-openssh-67 for latest recommendations.*<br>
 *Also note: Duplicate entries in `/etc/ssh/sshd_config` will fail or cause an error.
-Check existing entries before copying.*
+Check existing entries before copying.*<br>
 *Also note: If setting `Port #`, closed firewalls will block this port until it is opened.
 Default SSH port is generally already open.
 This guide illustrates how to open the port, but closing connection prior might lock the keys forever.*

+Edit `/etc/ssh/sshd_config`:

 ```bash
 # ++++ The following are recommendations by the guide